dmanetwork/slack/README.md

 ### More options at instance time (overwrites prev options)...

+These are all the options available to set at instance create time.

 	$slack = new DMA\Slack\Client([
 		'DefaultChannel' => '#channel',
 		'DefaultName' => 'bot name of choice',
 		'DefaultIcon' => 'url to icon',
 		'Token' => 'YOUR-SLACK-TOKEN'
+	]);

+### More options at message send time...

+And these are all the options available to set at message send time.

+	$slack->SendToChannel('message here',[
+		'Channel' => '#DifferentChannel',
+		'Name' => 'Different Bot Name',
+		'Icon' => 'url to different icon'
 	]);

 ### Sending an API request we have not wrapped...